Dontae Johnson

-Dontae Johnson (born December 1, 1991) is an American former professional football cornerback.
-He played college football at NC State and was selected by the San Francisco 49ers in the fourth round of the 2014 NFL draft.
+Dontae Johnson (born December 1, 1991) is an American former professional football player who was a cornerback in the National Football League (NFL).
+He played college football for the NC State Wolfpack and was selected by the San Francisco 49ers in the fourth round of the 2014 NFL draft.
 He was also a member of the Seattle Seahawks, Buffalo Bills, Arizona Cardinals, Kansas City Chiefs, and Los Angeles Chargers.

 Early life

 Johnson was born in Plainfield, New Jersey and grew up in South Plainfield, New Jersey.
 He attended South Plainfield High School his freshman year before transferring to The Pennington School.
 He was selected to the New Jersey all-prep first-team.
 He had 108 tackles, six interceptions along with three forced fumbles in his senior season.
 He also played AAU basketball in high school.

 College career

 During his junior season, Johnson was selected ACC Defensive Back of the Week for his performance against Wake Forest on November 12, 2012.
 He was invited to the 2014 Senior Bowl as a member of the North team.